Skatteetaten/mva-meldingen/docs/english/implementationguide/index.md

 The tax authorities will validate the following:

-- That the organization number is the same in the VAT-Return file, the VAT-Return-Filing file and that the same organization number was used when creating the submission at the submission API.
+- That the organization number is the same in the VAT-Return file, the VAT-Return-Submission file and that the same organization number was used when creating the submission at the submission API.
-- That the attachments that have been uploaded are in the list of attachments in the VAT-Return-Filing file and vice versa.
+- That the attachments that have been uploaded are in the list of attachments in the VAT-Return-Submission file and vice versa.
-- That the Message category is the same in the VAT-Return file and the VAT-Return-Filing file.
+- That the Message category is the same in the VAT-Return file and the VAT-Return-Submission file.

 A 4xx error will be returned if the validation fails.